View the full digital nomad guide for Estonia

 The EU's new biometric Entry/Exit System (EES) will automate border controls across 29 Schengen countries, digitizing stay tracking and replacing physical passport stamps for non-EU travelers.

-Starting January 2026, Estonia will require an A2 language level and completion of a welcoming program for those transitioning to permanent settlement.
-Additionally, the annual immigration quota will be reduced to 1,292 slots, and work permit applicants must provide proof of six months of economic activity.
+From January 2026, Estonia requires an A2 language level and a welcoming program to move to permanent settlement, cuts its annual immigration quota to 1,292 slots, and makes work-permit applicants prove six months of economic activity.

 Estonia Expands Quota Exemptions for Skilled Professionals